 We are always looking for those interested in learning about gardening while lending a hand to help us grow.
-All volunteers receive free organic vegetables!
+All volunteers receive free organic vegetables, herbs, fruits or flowers!
 For more information about volunteering please e-mail us at firstname.lastname@example.org.

 The Ogier Gardens staff invites you to take part in our "growing" project.
 Campus clubs, organizations and groups can "Adopt a Bed" and grow their own vegetables!

 Consuming the absolute freshest and most nutritious organic

 Space in the garden is limited so we are accepting only the most dedicated assistants.

 Come grow with us!